KognitionAI/pilecv4j/README.md

 1. The navive code that supports `CvRaster`.
 1. The [Numerical Recipes in C](http://www.numerical.recipes/) implementation of [Powell's method](https://en.wikipedia.org/wiki/Powell%27s_method) which is called from the `Minimizer` in `lib-nr`.
 This implementation's been modified so it can be used recursively and from multuple threads.
 1. C/C++ code for writing a JPEG images into an MJPEG `avi` file written from `MJPEGWriter` in `lib-image`
-1. C++ code for performing a [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) used by the `com.jiminger.image.houghspace.Transform` from `lib-image`.
+1. C++ code for performing a [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) used by the `ai.kognition.pilecv4j.image.houghspace.Transform` from `lib-image`.
 1. It will eventually contain native code that will support using [TensorFlow](https://www.tensorflow.org/) from Java.

 ### An example of it all put together

-See the [TestBedTensorFlow.java](https://github.com/jimfcarroll/utilities/blob/master/lib-gstreamer/src/test/java/com/jiminger/gstreamer/TestBedTensorFlow.java) class for an example of GStreamer, OpenCv, and TensorFlow put together in a single Java application using the libraries here.
+See the [TestBedTensorFlow.java](https://github.com/KognitionAI/pilecv4j/blob/master/lib-gstreamer/src/test/java/ai/kognition/pilecv4j/gstreamer/TestBedTensorFlow.java) class for an example of GStreamer, OpenCv, and TensorFlow put together in a single Java application using the libraries here.

 ## History